 Ferrara Italian Bakery

 Ferrara Italian Bakery offers a cannoli and cappuccino fix with table service.
 Or grab a gelato on the street and walk around Little Italy.
 As a bonus, Little Italy sparkles at night with lights on the buildings and hanging over the streets.

 Or eat like the Italians and have cheese for dessert.

 DiPalo’s Fine Foods

 200 Grand Street

-DiPalo’s Cheese Shop has been there since 1948.
+DiPalo’s Fine Foods has been there since 1948.
 Lou DiPalo sells only Italian cheeses and he loves to talk about happy cows – just ask him.

 How to Get There: From Katz’s Deli, walk south on Orchard St. for two blocks until Grand Street and head west eight blocks (about half a mile).